graffy76/Coursera-Getting-and-Cleaning-Data/README.md

 ####Selecting the data

 The decision was made at the start to select only those data points which specifically contained the phrase "mean()" or "std()" and not simply "mean".
-This dileneation was made as in the first case, it was understood that the variable was a driect mean / standard deviation calculation of a series of values.
+This delineation was made as in the first case, it was understood that the variable was a driect mean / standard deviation calculation of a series of values.
 Several "mean" variables were excluded, namely 'angle' variables containing the following names:

 -gravityMean
 -tBodyAccMean